c-ares/c-ares/INSTALL.md

 If you happen to have write permission in that directory, you can do `make install` without being root.
-An example of this would be to make a local install in your own home directory:
+An example of this would be to make a local installation in your own home directory:

     ./configure --prefix=$HOME
     make